Today’s prisons offer a variety of work programs for inmates. However, they are not all equal.

 By working for a private company while incarcerated, inmates can learn tangible job skills directly related to the work they are doing, as well as indirect skills such as understanding the importance of timeliness, respecting authority figures, and the value of teamwork, among others.
 The PIE program also offers greater economic incentives for both inmates and taxpayers, as inmates are able to earn up to $400 a month in wages and bonuses (compared to the average national hourly pay of $.25/hour while incarcerated), with a portion of that money going back into the state’s fund to pay for housing of the inmates saving taxpayers money.
 Finally, these programs are run more efficiently due to the program being led by those with backgrounds in business rather than by prison guards who are often juggling many different responsibilities.

 This program has proven to yield positive results on the small scale.
-Our goal is to expand PIE so that more inmates can take learn new skills and get back on a path to economic opportunity.
+Our goal is to expand programs that are proven to prepare inmates for their re-entry into our communities by giving them the skills needed to get back on a path towards economic opportunity.
 It is a win-win-win.
 Greater training and job placement for ex-offenders leads to lower recidivism rates, which leads to less crime and reduced costs for the Bureau of Prisons.